All of these photographs were provided by Cyril and Barbara Jones of Fron. Many thanks.

 These next pictures are of two terraces, opposite the present telephone exchange, which were demolished and new houses built in their place.
 This aerial photograph gives shows you the area we're looking at.

-The next four photographs show the other demolished terrace, running down the hill, along the main road - in time order.
+The next three photographs show the other demolished terrace, running down the hill, along the main road - in time order.
 First:1910: the house on the right is another shop - Pritchard's?

 The next two photographs probably show this terrace just before demolition.
 The slates on the roofs of these houses are very small, the sort usually pinned with one nail - or more usually an oak peg - which suggests that these houses were over one hundred years' old.
 One of the roofs has been dressed with lime because the slates are starting to slip.
 The sign on Pritchard's shop has been removed.